Farro with Chipotle Glazed Squash, Kale and Toasted Pepitas

 -Now you’re going to massage some kale!
 Place the chopped kale in a large mixing bowl.
 Whisk the chopped chipotle pepper into the remaining oil mixture and pour it over the kale.
 Using your hands, massage the kale with the dressing for at least 2-3 minutes until it becomes tender and darkens slightly.
 Set aside.

-- Transfer to a platter or serving dish and top with the whole squash slices.
+-Transfer to a platter or serving dish and top with the remaining roasted squash slices.
 Sprinkle with feta cheese and serve.